 According to TxDOT, converting asphalt roads to gravel and reducing speed limits to 30 miles per hour will give drivers a smoother and safer drive, and reduce accidents when compared to the current condition of the roads.
 But a number of local officials and residents suggest that the gravel roads would lead to more accidents.

 Hill Law Firm Attorneys have been driving and working around the Eagle Ford Shale communities for many years, and the increase in traffic volume, road wear and tear, and newly created dangers over the last several years are alarming.
-The Texas Oil and Gas Trucking Accident Lawyers at Hill Law Firm are well aware of the realities of living, working, and driving in the Eagle Ford Shale communities.
-If you or a loved one has been injured or killed in an accident with a commercial vehicle while driving in the Eagle Ford Shale region, contact the Texas Commercial Trucking Accident Lawyers at Hill Law Firm today for a free consultation.
+The Texas Oil and Gas Trucking Accident Lawyer at Hill Law Firm is well aware of the realities of living, working, and driving in the Eagle Ford Shale communities.
+If you or a loved one has been injured or killed in an accident with a commercial vehicle while driving in the Eagle Ford Shale region, contact the Texas Commercial Trucking Accident Lawyer at Hill Law Firm today for a free consultation.